Frieze London & Frieze Masters 2017

 The Regent’s Park

-From October 6 through 9, Frieze London and Frieze Masters will return to The Regent’s Park.
+From October 5 through 8, Frieze London and Frieze Masters will return to The Regent’s Park.
 Tickets are available here.
 Frieze fairs are supported by global lead partner Deutsche Bank.

 Live: performance and participation

 The fair’s section for performance and participation is also advised by Ruba Katrib (SculptureCenter, New York; MoMA PS1 from October) and Fabian Schoeneich (Portikus, Frankfurt) and will feature four ambitious artworks by international artists, including Neha Choksi (Project88, Mumbai) and Mark Fell (Southfirst, New York).